Parallel Weighted Random Sampling: Experiments

-As long as the sample contains few duplicates (\cf the dashed lines with scale on the right $y$ axis, which belong to the solid lines of the same color and marker shape), the cost of base case deduplication in \osens cancels out the gains of increased memory locality.
-On the AMD machine, where memory access locality is less important, this results in higher throughput for \twolvl than for \osens for small sample sizes when inputs are not too skewed.
-As expected, when there are many duplicates, the output sensitive algorithms (\osens and \osnd) scale very well.
+\paragraph*{Throughput} \cref{fig:query} shows the query throughput of the different approaches (note the logarithmic $y$-axes in the lower plots).
+We can see that \twolvl suffers a significant slowdown compared to \psa on all inputs since an additional query for a meta-item is needed (this is also clearly visible in \cref{fig:queryscaling}).
+Its throughput is around 40\,\% lower than sampling from an alias table.
+Nonetheless, both algorithms are limited by the latency of random accesses to memory for the (bottom) alias tables on both machines.
+As long as the sample contains few duplicates (\cf the dashed lines with the scale on the right $y$-axis, which belong to the solid lines of the same color and marker shape), the cost of base case deduplication in \osens exceeds the benefits of increased memory locality.
+On the AMD machine, where memory access locality is less important, this results in higher throughput for \twolvl than for \osens for small sample sizes when inputs are not too skewed (\cref{fig:queryamd}).
+As expected, when there are many duplicates, the output sensitive algorithms (\osens and \osnd) perform very well.
 Omitting base case deduplication (\osnd) doubles throughput for uniform inputs and does no harm for skewed inputs, making \osnd the consistently fastest algorithm.
-In comparison, adding sequential deduplication to normal alias tables using a fast hash table (Google's \texttt{dense\_hash\_map}) takes 5.4 times longer for uniform inputs ($n=10^8$, $10^7$ samples) compared to simply storing samples in an array without deduplication.
+In comparison, adding sequential deduplication to normal alias tables using a fast hash table (Google's \texttt{dense\_hash\_map} \footnote{\url{https://github.com/sparsehash/sparsehash}, version 2.0.2}) takes five to six times longer for uniform inputs ($n=10^8$, $10^7$ samples) compared to simply storing samples in an array without deduplication.

-Lastly, we observe that \twolvl and \psa throughput levels off after $10^{7.5}$ samples on the AMD machine, whereas it keeps increasing slightly on the Intel machine.
+Lastly, we observe that \twolvl and \psa throughput levels off after $10^{7.5}\approx 3\cdot 10^7$ samples on the AMD machine (\cref{fig:queryamd}), whereas it keeps increasing slightly on the Intel machine.
+This is likely due to the Intel machine's higher overall memory bandwidth.